cdrappi/django-svelte/README.md

 # django-svelte
-A template for Django/Svelte single-page apps, with a few extra files to help you deploy quickly to heroku
+A template for Django/Svelte single-page apps

+This gives you [JWT](https://jwt.io/) auth and a few extra files to help you deploy with heroku.
+There are a few TODO's in here where you should insert your own values (e.g. Django `SECRET_KEY`)

 ## Frontend
 - [Svelte 3](https://svelte.dev/)